And this is your undocumented anchorman sitting in, Mark Stein.

 Tax season.

-Uh that's that's the problem right there.
+That's the problem right there.

 Tax shouldn't be a significant enough feature that it has an entire season.

-And the minute you start thinking of it in those terms, uh then that is the start of the problem.
+And the minute you start thinking of it in those terms, then that is the start of the problem.

-Mark Stein Inforush on the EIB network, more straight ahead, 1-800-282-2882.
+Mark Stein in Farush on the EIB network.

-Christmas on the EIB network, Mark Stein Infrarush.
+Christmas on the EIB network.

 Here's a heartwarming seasonal story.

-For a priest in the Northern English city of York, the commandment thou shalt not steal isn't exactly written in stone.
+For a priest in the northern English city of York, the commandment thou shalt not steal isn't exactly written in stone.

 The Reverend Tim Jones caused an uproar by telling his congregation that it's sometimes acceptable for desperate people to shoplift as long as they do it at large national chain stores rather than small family businesses.